processfeedback/docs.processfeedback.org/how-to-provide-edit-access-in-gdocs.md

 ### Step 4.
 Change Viewer to "Editor"

-After selecting the “Anyone with the link” option, you have to further refine the level of access by changing the viewer permission to editor permission.
-Locate the dropdown menu next to the link-sharing options.
-By default, it may be set to “Viewer.”
-Click on the dropdown menu and select “Editor” to grant editing privileges to anyone with the link.
+After selecting “Anyone with the link,” change the permission level from “Viewer” to “Editor” using the dropdown menu next to the link-sharing options.
+This grants editing privileges to anyone with the link.

 <p align="center">
   <img